Disclaimer: Don't own them!

 There was a sound coming from the kitchen area: water drops tapping in the sink from time to time.
 It was the only thing that could be heard for a few moments.

 "Y' done?"
 Remy asked, breaking the silence: "Can I start with my questions now?"

 "Nah," she said, placing another cigarette in the ashtray: "An' yah better leave now.
 This is way too much sappiness for one day."

 "But I just got here, chere," he said, a pleading look in his eye.
 "What… why y' so scared to remember de past?"

 She fixated her eyes on his.
 What if she was?
 Her mood changed from indifference to angriness.
 "Get out."

-She walked to the door and opened it, standing beside it with her arms crossed over her chest.
+She walked to the door and opened it, standing besides it with her arms crossed over her chest.
 There was a little bit of that old Rogue's annoyed expression.

 "Fine," he said and stood right in front of her: "But don't think y' got rid of me dat easy."

-"Nah?" she remarked, obviously growing more angry.
-"Ah remember ah did that once already."
+"Nah?" she remarked, obviously growing angrier.
+"Ah remember ah did that once."
 He didn't move, just stood there and scanned her face.
 "Go away!" she screamed and pushed him out and closed the door.